ANU-HPC/tuning-hints-with-aiwc/paper.md

 If AIWC metric *x* falls within range *y* we can conclude the algorithm is best suited to *z* devices.
 However, we can also speculate around the ideal range for each device, or at least identify the threshold around what is suitable \todo[inline]{how do we suggest whether to go up or down an AIWC metric range -- or which code characteristics improve this?}

+\todo[inline]{study of two different matrix multiply codes that examine how AIWC metrics change over cache-critical and cache-oblivious workloads}